 Technical tutorials are great for explaining complicated technical tasks.
 You can add screen recordings to your video to share the steps you’re taking on your screen.
 These tutorials are helpful for both internal and external audiences.

 Lastly, support your company trainings with health, safety, and environment videos.
-The Top 5 Self Care Tips template below is just one example.
-These videos support the learnings from your trainings in the office and beyond.
+The Workplace Safety Training template below is just one example.
+These videos support the learnings from your trainings in the office, work site, and beyond.
 They’re also a friendly reminder and refresher that you can share after the official training ends.